filipsnastins/consumer-driven-contract-testing-with-pact/README.md

   you would need to use `pytest` markers and test selectors (`pytest -m "orders__sns"`).
   This is implemented in this example project.

-- GraphQL contract testing with python-pact - queries and mutations must be formatted in the same way as in the contract, including spaces and new lines, otherwise Pact Mock Server would not be able to match the request body (when the request is not JSON, Pact Mock Server does the full string match; GraphQL request is a string).
+- GraphQL Contract Testing with python-pact - queries and mutations must be formatted in the same way as in the contract, including spaces and new lines, otherwise Pact Mock Server would not be able to match the request body (when the request is not JSON, Pact Mock Server does the full string match; GraphQL request is a string).
   One way out would be to always "minify" (remove all whitespace and newlines) the GraphQL queries and mutations